corrode/corrode.github.io/content/case-studies/hubstaff/index.md

 But that's not the path they chose.

 {% info(title="About Hubstaff") %}
 Hubstaff helps distributed teams track time and manage their workforce.
 With 500,000+ active users across 112,000+ businesses, they needed their systems to scale reliably.
-As a remote-first company with 90 employees themselves, they understand the importance of robust, efficient software.
+As a remote-first company with 120 team members, they understand the importance of robust, efficient software.
 {% end %}

 ## Why Hubstaff Chose Rust When Rails Was Working Fine